rescuderog/clips-ztm-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.

+It is the master and final project of the "Complete Angular Developer in 2022: Zero To Mastery" course.
+I'll be doing additional comments and modifications as I follow along the course.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.